 Grab a piece of fruit the next time you need a snack.
 Apples, oranges, pears, and other winter fruits contain plenty of water of water.
 Bonus: these fruits are full of vitamin C, which can boost your immune system.

 Cancel caffeine, avoid alcohol

 OK, let’s not get too extreme here — you don’t have to go cold turkey with caffeine or alcohol during winter.
 But because both are diuretics, which are substances that promote increased urination, be thoughtful about your consumption.
 To stave off dehydration, it’s best to drink your cup of coffee or mimosa post-run.

 Salty foods can help you retain water and avoid muscle cramps.
 A diet too low in sodium leaves you at risk for dehydration.
 Rehydrate your body with meals like soups and salty snacks like pretzels or nuts after your run.

 Practice makes perfect

 Incorporate proper hydration into your training.
-Most experts agree that about eight glasses (1.7 liters) of water a day is an ideal amount, but it’s going to be different for everyone.
+Most experts agree that eight cups of water a day is an ideal amount, but it’s going to be different for everyone.
 Test what works for you and make any necessary adjustments.